IMPORTANT INFORMATION & INSTRUCTIONS FOR PROPER CARE

 Your Harris Jewelry purchase will remain brilliant and beautiful for years to come with proper handling, care and cleaning.
 Maintain the beauty of your jewelry and protect any underlying warranty by following these easy guidelines.1

-Visit your nearest Harris Jewelry location at least once a year for an annual assessment.
-Professional cleaning by Harris Jewelry every six months is recommended.
+We recommend that you visit your nearest Harris Jewelry location at least once a year for an annual assessment.
+Professional cleaning by Harris Jewelry every six months is also recommended.

 Gold in its natural state is yellow, not white.
-Alloys are added to give yellow gold a whitish tint, and then it is Rhodium plated to enhance color and add brilliance.
+Alloys are added to give yellow gold a whitish tint, and then it is Rhodium plated.
+Rhodium is a platinum group metal used to enhance the white color of white gold (and silver) jewelry.

-Chains come in various styles.
-Thicker ones are a popular choice for men.
-Keep in mind a thin solid chain may be a better choice when adding a heavier cross or pendant to your chain.
+Chains come in various styles and metals.
+Keep in mind a solid chain is a better choice when adding a heavy cross or pendant to your chain.

 Common chemicals can attack and dissolve the metal.
 More delicate parts, such as connecting rings in chains and bracelets, may come undone from this damage.
 (See list of Common Chemicals under General Care)